F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 For an excellent overview of BGP, see the F5 Lightboard lesson |bgpvid|.

+..
+IMPORTANT:: BGP Routing is an experimental (Early Access) feature on the BIG-IP system.

 The BGP routing configuration uses the following Declarative Onboarding classes (some of the classes were introduced in previous versions of Declarative Onboarding, but the main **RoutingBGP** class, which is required to use BGP routing, was introduced in DO 1.20).
 The links go to the Schema Reference for descriptions and DO usage.

 - |routingbgp|